Educational resource about Bluetooth technology and wireless connectivity

 Key Concepts

-sensor networks: How Bluetooth enables this application in Connected Devices
+data transfer: How Bluetooth enables this application in Connected Devices

 Common challenges: Understanding interference and practical solutions

-How Bluetooth 6 Ghz Works with keyboards
+How Bluetooth 6 Ghz Works with fitness trackers

 Bluetooth Versions